itsgc/raidnight/README.md

 # raidnight
 a Flask web service that connects to Blizzard's WoW Profile API, fetches a guild roster and outputs a simplified json blob with a list of members, each row being a collection of key facts.
-Spawned from the Officer Team of EU-Boulderfist's "Limited Edition" Guild.
+Built for the Officer Team of EU-Boulderfist's "Limited Edition" Guild.

 # Basic Architecture
 In its current form, intended to be used as a publicly reachable web service, exposing a REST endpoint (with basic authentication).
 Placing a HTTP GET to /rostermanager/`<realm>`/`<guild>` on the endpoint will yield a JSON list-of-collections.